 One of the most common questions about orchids is “where should I cut my orchid stem after it blooms?”
-The answer depends on the type of orchid you have and its specific needs.
+The right answer for that depends on which type of orchid you have and it’s specific needs.

 Understanding Orchid Blooms